vsbuffalo/vincebuffalo-website/_posts/2013-01-26-bioinfo-interfaces.md

 interface to [Heng Li's](http://lh3lh3.users.sourceforge.net/) [Fermi assembler](https://github.com/lh3/fermi) (note that this software is experimental, so use it with caution).
-First off, I couldn't have done this without Heng's excellent assembler, clean code, and advice, so I owe him a debt of gratitude.
+First off, I couldn't have done this without Heng's excellent assembler and code, so I owe him a debt of gratitude.
 The Fermi source has a beautiful example of high-level functions that can be interfaced with relative ease: see the `fm6_api_*` functions used in [example.c](https://github.com/lh3/fermi/blob/master/example.c).

 I was able to write a few extra C functions in pyfermi (mostly to deal